All you need

 When is it safe for me and my family members to return to work or school, after testing positive for COVID-19?

-Guidelines indicate that if you have no symptoms after two weeks of being confirmed as positive, it is safe for you to return to work or school.
-You can still be infectious at this time so it is important to abide by all safety guidelines for interaction.
+Guidelines indicate that if you have no symptoms after 7 days of being confirmed as positive, it is safe for you to return to work or school.
+You can still be infectious at this time, so it is important to abide by all safety guidelines for interaction.

 There is no restriction on the maximum number of tests covered, provided the Scheme has authorised the tests.